Which Brand of Waterproof Printer Paper Should I Use?

-A standard ballpoint pen usually works well on this papers.
+A standard ballpoint pen usually works well on these papers.
 But, we highly recommend using a pen with waterproof ink.
 Why buy waterproof paper and take chances with your ink?
 Soluble inks and gel pen inks can wash right off.
 Be sure to test your pen, printer and paper combination before going into the field or starting a project.
 It's not the performance of your paper that determines your level of protection - it is how your paper, writing implement and printing work together.
-Some of the papers accept pencil and that eliminates concerns about inks washing off or fading over time or with exposure to light.

-These products are intended for short-term outdoor use.
-With prolonged exposure to water the papers can become soft, difficult to write on and lose their strength.
-If you need long-term exposure to water a metal sign or a rigid plastic plaque is needed.
+These products are intended for short-term outdoor use - they are thin pieces of plastic.
+If you need long-term exposure to water, a metal sign or a rigid plastic plaque is needed.

 Avoid smearing and excess ink:

 We recommend printing using the "light" or "draft" or "economy" settings of your printer.
 Printing in "high quality" or "dark" mode usually applies more ink than the paper can absorb.
 That will cause ink smearing or ink that does not dry.
 If the ink smears or does not dry in "normal or "standard" mode see if you can print with a "light" or "economy" mode.
 For best results use the lightest printer setting that produces readable print.